Category: Horticulture & Related Fields

 Eligibility: Open to graduate students in biology, horticulture, or a related field.
 Preference is given to students whose projects focus on the endangered flora of the Carolinas and southeastern United States.

-To Apply: See Catherine H. Beattie Fellowship application and guidelines.
+To Apply: See Catherine H. Beattie Fellowship application and guidelines (coming soon).
 Completed applications must be received at the Center for Plant Conservation in St. Louis, MO, by November 30 preceding the period of study.
 PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.

 Selection: Selection is by the Science Advisory Council of the Center for Plant Conservation and is approved by the GCA Scholarship Committee.